WentaoZhan1998/geospaNN/README.md

 ### Manual dependency installation
 (Currently) to install the development version of the package, a pre-installed PyTorch and PyG libraries are needed.
 Installation in the following order is recommended to avoid any compilation issue.
-1. To install PyTorch, find and install the binary suitable for your machine [here](https://pytorch.org/).
-2. Then to install the PyG library, find and install the proper binary [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
-3. Make sure to also install the dependencies including *pyg_lib*, *torch_scatter*, *torch_sparse*, *torch_cluster*, and *torch_spline_conv*.

 The following chunk has been tested in a python 3.10 environment.
 ```commandline\
 pip install numpy==1.26 --no-cache-dir